Selegie House: History

 Selegie House is sandwiched between Selegie Road, Short Street and Rochor Canal Road and was part of the urban renewal scheme in 1960s.
 Prior to its construction, the plot of land had 3 lanes- Veerappa Chitty Lane, Annamalai Chetty Lane, and Swee Hee Lane.
-In the grab application's map, one can still identify Veerappa Chitty Lane, Annamalai Chetty Lane, and an addition of Nagapa Lane.
-Albert Street, which is situated behind Selegie House, can also be located on the map.
 The street stretch from Albert Court to New Bugis Street.
 Veerappa Chitty Lane, Annamalai Chetty Lane, Swee Hee Lane, Nagapa Lane, might have been named to reflect the enclaves and community gatherings (Indian and Chinese) that used to occupy the site where Selegie House is now.
 SIT buildings and hawker food used to line along Albert Street from 1950s.
-Military barracks that housed Sepoys and British soldiers was once located at short street around 1819.
+Military barracks that housed Sepoys and British soldiers were once located at Short Street around 1819.

 Construction of Selegie House as a mixed residential building project begun in 1962, costing $3.8 million, a labour of 151,212 people, and supply of used materials from local quarries.
 The complex included three larger blocks, with the tallest being twenty stories high, which made it the 5th tallest modern housing in Singapore at the time of its opening.
 The blocks were originally interlinked by four rows of two-storey blocks which were later demolished and replaced with link ways.
 The tallest block included a glass enclosure at the twentieth floor for sightseeing.
 It was also completed in a record time of 18 months and adorned the cover of the HDB’s 1963 Annual Report.
 The complex was scheduled to be opened on 1 June 1963, but it was rescheduled to a day earlier and inaugurated by Prime Minister Lee Kuan Yew on 31 May 1963.

-HDB recreation club (now defunct) was created in 1964 and used to hold rooftop parties at Selegie House.
-The complex was built next to the Selegie Integrated Primary School, which was the tallest school in Singapore at the time, and was originally situated in the Kandang Kerbau district.
-After Selegie Integrated Primary School was merged with the Stamford Primary School in 1987, the premises were leased to the Nanyang Academy of Fine Arts (NAFA) as its Selegie Campus from 1990 to 1996.
-The buildings were subsequently acquired by the Centurion Corporation in 2015.
-It was later used as a student accommodation had been returned to the state since the end of the pandemic.
-According to MOH media release on 7 August 2023, the site had been selected to provide accommodation for foreign healthcare workers who are new to Singapore and employed by the public healthcare institutions.